(A) Policy statement and purpose

 A complainant may also choose not to file a formal complaint.
 If so, BGSU will provide supportive measures but not investigate unless the title IX coordinator determines that signing a formal complaint to initiate an investigation over the wishes of the complainant is not clearly unreasonable in light of the known circumstances.

 The title IX coordinator (after consulting with the chief diversity and belonging officer or designee) may determine that, despite a complainants request, a formal complaint is required to ensure the complainants health and safety or that of the university community.
 If the title IX coordinator makes and documents that determination, the title IX coordinator may then sign and file a formal complaint.
 Signing and filing a formal complaint does not make the title IX coordinator a complainant or a party during the resolution process: the title IX coordinator must continue to comply with requirements for Title IX personnel to be free from a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.

 BGSU uses two processes to resolve formal complaints of prohibited conduct under this policy.
 Formal resolution is by an investigation that will result in a hearing (unless the formal complaint is dismissed) and possible sanctions and may involve an appeal.
-Alternative resolution is by informal or restorative methods and may be offered by the university or requested by the complainant or respondent at any time after the formal complaint is filed, unless the formal complaint alleges prohibited conduct by an employee against a student.
+Informal resolution (discussed in paragraph (L) of this rule) is by mediated or restorative methods and may be offered by the university or requested by the complainant or respondent at any time after the formal complaint is filed, unless the formal complaint alleges prohibited conduct by an employee against a student.

 The formal resolution process involves notice of allegations, investigation, a preliminary report and final report, a live hearing and written determination, and possible sanctions and appeal.
-Each of these steps is described below.
+Each of these steps is described as follows: